 While Jim Brass is in surgery the team has two cases to tackle.
 The first involves a man, found decapitated on train tracks, with a 19-inch waist.
 Further investigation reveals that he wore a wasp corset, as was fashionable with gentlemen during the Civil War.
 The other crime scene is in a hotel room where a man is found in his boxers, dead, on the bed.
 Scattered around the room are evidence of a wild night of alcohol, drugs, and sex.
 Ellie, Brass's estranged daughter, comes to visit her father from LA.
-Written by

 Did You Know?